 Anguilla is a British overseas territory and is the most northerly of the Leeward Islands in the Lesser Antilles.
 The Valley is the principal town and capital.
-Anguilla is known for its easygoing atmosphere and magnificent beaches and waters.
+It lies directly north of the island of Saint Martin, separated by the Anguilla Channel.
+The island is known for its easygoing atmosphere and magnificent beaches and waters.

 Long before the arrival of Christopher Columbus in the Caribbean, Anguilla had been settled by Arawakan-speaking Indians who called it Malliouhana.
 They were originally from the Orinoco River basin of South America and arrived on the island about 2000 BCE.

-Anguilla was colonized in 1650 by British settlers from Saint Kitts and thereafter remained a British territory, administered as part of the Leeward Islands colony.
+Anguilla was colonized in 1650 by British settlers from Saint Kitts and, after that, remained a British territory, administered as part of the Leeward Islands colony.

 Anguilla was formed from coral and limestone.
-The land is fairly flat but undulating.
+The land is relatively flat but undulating.
 The highest point, Crocus Hill, has an elevation of 64 m (210 ft).

 The climate is tropical; the average temperature is in the low 80's °F (about 28 °C), and rainfall averages about 900 mm (35 in) per year.
 Hurricanes can occur from June to November and occasionally are highly destructive.